Two Factor Authentication

 And it’s that simple!
 You now have secure access to your portal.

 If you need to disable two-factor authentication and you do not have access to the phone that was used to authenticate your request, you will need to contact MacStadium Customer Support.
-Just give them the code you wrote down when you enabled 2FA and they can remotely disable.
+Just give them the code you wrote down when you enabled 2FA and they can remotely disable it.
 Once it is turned off, you can login with your administrator username and password like you did before.